-The Cerebral Palsy Research Network (CPRN) was a key topic in many sessions at the 71st annual meeting of the American Academy of Cerebral Palsy and Developmental Medicine
+The Cerebral Palsy Research Network (CPRN) was a key topic in many sessions at the 71st annual meeting of the American Academy for Cerebral Palsy and Developmental Medicine

 (AACPDM) in Montréal this past week.
 CPRN kicked off its presence with an informational session with the AACPDM board members and CPRN Chairman Paul Gross on Wednesday, September 12, 2017.
 The board was very engaged in learning about CPRN’s progress in creating a registry and multi-center clinical research capability.
 Wednesday evening CPRN held its second annual face-to-face investigator meeting to review the network’s study progress and subcommittee needs.
 Four site candidates attended the meeting as well as 14 investigators from CPRN.